lfedgeai/AegisEdgeAI/hybrid-cloud-poc/workflow-ui/WORKFLOW_UI_README.md

 ### Automatic Generation

-The visualization is automatically generated when you run the Phase 3 test suite:
+The visualization is automatically generated when you run the Verification test suite:

 ```bash
 ./test_phase3_complete.sh --no-pause